This is an old and outdated copy of Unintended Consequences. Please see our most recent version.

 Copyright owners argue that these tools, in the hands of copyright infringers, can result in "Internet piracy."
 But banning the tools that enable fair use will punish the innocent along with infringers.
 Photocopiers, VCRs, and CD-R burners can also be misused, but no one would suggest that the public give them up simply because they might be used by others to break the law.

-Fair use of DVDs has suffered thanks to DMCA lawsuits brought against DVD copying tools.
+Fair use of DVDs has already suffered thanks to DMCA lawsuits brought against DVD copying tools.
 There are many legitimate reasons to copy DVDs.
-Once the video is on the PC, for example, lots of fair uses become possible—for example, video creators can remix movie clips into original YouTube videos, travelers can load the movie into their laptops, and DVD owners can skip the otherwise "unskippable" commercials that preface certain films.
+Once the video is on the PC, for example, lots of fair uses become possible-film scholars can digitally analyze the film, travelers can load the movie into their laptops, and DVD owners can skip the otherwise "unskippable" commercials that preface certain films.
 Without the tools necessary to copy DVDs, however, these fair uses become impossible.

 Advanced e-Book Processor and e-Books

 The future of fair use for books was at issue in the criminal prosecution of Dmitry Sklyarov and Elcomsoft.
-As discussed above, Elcomsoft produced and distributed a tool called the Advanced e-Book Processor, which translates e-books from Adobe’s e book format to PDF.
-This translation process removed various restrictions (against copying, printing, text-to-speech processing, etc.) that publishers can impose on e-books.40
+As discussed above, Elcomsoft produced and distributed a tool called the Advanced e-Book Processor, which translates e-books from Adobe's e-book format to PDF.
+This translation process removed various restrictions (against copying, printing, text-to-speech processing, etc.) that publishers can impose on e-books.
+35

 - read the e-book on a laptop or computer other than the one on which it was first downloaded;